Requesting a Test

 Paper requests should be legible.
 Non-HMC users should use the DLMP Private Client Test Request Form for all pathology requests.

 The requesting physician should provide the patient, family, caregiver and/or next of kin with adequate explanation and instructions about the test, where appropriate.
+Where applicable, informed consent should be taken.

 All requests should include the following information: